 Koffee With Karan has also made an appearance in some films.
 In the fantasy song sequence Sava Dollar from Aiyyaa, Meenaxi (Rani Mukerji) prays to a deity wishing to be made a heroine, and in return, she will offer a dollar and a quarter.
 She wants to live the life of an actress and dreams to work with the top stars, sign autographs, win multiple Filmfare awards, and even get an Oscar.
 After all this, the song ends with her appearing on an episode of Koffee With Karan with the King of Bollywood (Shah Rukh Khan).
 In a way, the film humorously showed that the final stage of 'making it' in the industry is getting an invite to be on the show.
 In Mere Brother Ki Dulhan, Kush (Imran Khan) finds a prospective bride Dimple (Katrina Kaif) for his brother Luv (Ali Zafar).
 In their first (virtual) meeting, Dimple asks Luv a few rapid-fire questions in the style of Koffee With Karan; the final one of which was if he preferred underwear or no underwear.
 In Deewane Hue Paagal, which was inspired by There's Something About Mary, there is Sanju (Suneil Shetty) who comments Coffee With Karan when he gets to know that Natasha (Rimmi Sen), the girl he likes, is having a date with her old friend Karan (Shahid Kapoor).

 Western television has also marked its presence in Hindi films.
 In Mardaani, Tahir Raj Bhasin played the role of Karan Rastogi, a human trafficking kingpin.
 His character in the film was inspired by Walter White from the TV series Breaking Bad.
 In Dhoom 2, Uday Chopra played the flirtatious Ali who does a David Hasselhoff by running on the Brazilian beaches in Baywatch costume with Bipasha Basu next to him.
 In Jhoom Barabar Jhoom, the cast of the hit BBC TV sitcom The Kumars at No. 42 makes a cameo appearance.
-In Satya, Pyari Mhatre (Shefali Shah) says that she watches The Bold and the Beautiful
+In Satya, Pyari Mhatre (Shefali Shah) says that she watches The Bold and the Beautiful.

 In Saand Ki Aankh, the members of the family are watching the iconic television show Tara.
 It is noteworthy because a show about the power of contemporary urban women is in a movie about the power of rural women.
 In The Sky Is Pink, Aditi (Priyanka Chopra) and Niren (Farhan Akhtar) break the tragic news of Aisha (Zaira Wasim) being diagnosed with pulmonary fibrosis when she is watching the comedy show Dekh Bhai Dekh on television.
 In the recent Lootcase, Vijay Raaz plays gangster Bala Rathore who is obsessed with the National Geographic channel and draws parallels between the lives of animals and criminals.